← Back to All Dogs

 Boxers end up in Calgary rescues for a variety of reasons — sometimes due to their high energy levels overwhelming unprepared owners, and sometimes due to breed-specific health concerns that require veterinary attention.
 Boxers are brachycephalic (short-nosed), which means they can overheat in Calgary summers and may have breathing sensitivities.
 They also have higher rates of certain cancers and heart conditions.
 Despite these concerns, a healthy Boxer is an athletic, robust dog that loves nothing more than playing with its family.

-All Boxers listed below are from 13+ Calgary-area rescues and updated every 2 hours.
-Boxers are popular family dogs and tend to be adopted quickly, so apply right away if you see a good match.
+All Boxers and Boxer mixes listed below are from 15+ Calgary-area rescues and updated regularly.
+Boxers are popular family dogs and tend to be adopted quickly, so apply right away if you see a good match — especially for Boxer puppies, which can be claimed within 24-48 hours of listing.

 Boxer Adoption FAQ